Aro1914/Aro1914/README.md

 ## 😇 About Me

-I'm a self-motivated quick learner and team-oriented Full Stack Web3 Developer focused on making new applications of technologies accessible and relevant to end users.
+A self-motivated quick learner and team-oriented Full Stack Web3 Developer focused on making new applications of technologies accessible and relevant to end users.

 🔭 I just completed work on a Web3 project called [Redeemify](https://twitter.com/RedeemifyApp)<br>👯 I'm looking forward to collaborating on Web3 and open-source projects<br>💬 Ask me about Web3 development and related technologies<br>⚡ Fun fact: I'm not a fan of enclosing curly braces